Last updated on February 13th, 2026.

-An Israeli Biscuit Cake is made of Layers of tea biscuits soaked in milk, topped with a creamy filling, and finished with a smooth chocolate sauce.
-This nostalgic Israeli cake is a no-bake recipe made with simple ingredients and is the perfect sweet treat everyone will love.
+Israeli Biscuit Cake is made with layers of tea biscuits soaked in milk, topped with a creamy filling, and finished with a smooth chocolate sauce.
+The cookies turn tender and moist, while the cream is light, fluffy, and mousse-like without feeling heavy.
+This nostalgic Israeli no-bake cake is made with simple ingredients and is the perfect sweet treat everyone will love.

 What is an Israeli Biscuit Cake?